Audioboo/api/sections/audio_clips.md

 When requesting with `Accept: application/json; version=2`, the following endpoints are available:

-Retrieve all featured boos, across all categories:
+Retrieve all featured clips, across all categories:

   * `http://api.audioboom.com/audio_clips/category_featured`

   Categories can be explicitly requested by passing an array of their ids - eg `?category_ids[]=60&category_ids[]=70`

-Retrieve all boos in featured channels:
+Retrieve all clips in featured channels:

   * `http://api.audioboom.com/audio_clips/channel_featured`